Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: System Design

-Users repeatedly stressed that summary views obscure important details.
+\textbf{Switching between graph and plain text (DG5)} Users repeatedly stressed that summary views obscure important details.
 Thus, the interface keeps raw outputs easily accessible.
 Because the graph sacrifices legibility of individual examples for summarization, the plain-text responses are also shown on demand, with optional filtering.
-The list and graph are cross-linked: selecting a listed output highlights its corresponding path through the graph, and graph interactions (including node-based filtering in the previous subsection) propagate to the list so that matching completions are easy to spot while non-matching ones stay visible but deemphasized.
+The list and graph are cross-linked: selecting a listed output highlights its corresponding path through the graph, and graph interactions (including node-based filtering in the previous subsection) propagate to the list so that matching completions are easy to spot while non-matching ones stay visible but de-emphasized.